awesome-astra/docs/docs/pages/astra/create-instance.md

 | **keyspace**       | It is a logical grouping of your tables (keep it between 2 and 48 characters).
 Prefer lower case or `snake_case`, and avoid spaces.                                                                                                                  |
 | **Cloud Provider** | Choose whatever you like.
 Click a cloud provider logo, pick an Area in the list and finally pick a region.
 We recommend choosing a region that is closest to you to reduce latency.
 In free tier, there is very little difference.                      |

+If all fields are filled properly, clicking the "Create Database" button will start the process.
+It should take a couple of minutes for your database to become `Active`.

-You will be brought to the "Connect" page of the database, that is being provisioned in the meantime.
-You can track the progression by looking at the status label at the top, next to the database's name. _It should take a couple of minutes for your database to become `Active`._
+In the meantime, you will be brought to the "Connect" page of the database, that is being provisioned in the meantime.
+You can track the progression by looking at the status label at the top, next to the database's name.

 **✅ Step 3: Obtain a Database Token**